stormpath/stormpath-documentation/source/auth_n.rst

 - Add your application's private and public root URLs

+- Add your application's redirect URL, which is the URL the user will be returned to after successful authentication.
+If you are using the Client API, then this will be your Application's ``/authorize`` endpoint (e.g. ``https://cold-diver.apps.dev.stormpath.io/authorize/callback``).

 For more information, please see the `Facebook documentation <https://developers.facebook.com/docs/apps/register>`_.

 Step 1: Create a Social Directory for Facebook